 Ask yourself: Are people really listening?
 And then ask even more questions.

 Many HR Teams and Reward professionals are finding that a change in how their content is delivered, rather than how it is produced, is having a big impact on how their employees engage with the wider business vision and culture.
-A communications platform, or digital hub, can help deliver content to employees when and how they want and create a two-way conversation between employee and employer, no matter where they’re located.
+An employee engagement platform can help deliver content to employees when and how they want and create a two-way conversation between employee and employer, no matter where they’re located.
 Consider:

 Once you’ve got your communications hub strategy set, you can gather feedback from polls and surveys to see what’s working and what isn’t.
 A digitally-hosted platform like SmartHub® can even help stamp out errors, as changes can be made immediately.
 Even if you don’t feel like Shakespeare at the keyboard, these tools let you get your content into the open, gather feedback, and make it better and better each time.